Make a Difference Today!

 Download James E. West Fellowship Application

-The Second Century award is given to donors who make an outright gift of $25,000 or more payable over five years, or a deferred gift of $100,000 or more, to a local council, BSA Foundation, high-adventure base or any BSA entity for operating, capital or endowment.
+The Second Century award is given to donors who make an outright gift of $25,000 or more payable over five years, or a deferred gift of $100,000 or more, to a local council, Scouting America Foundation, high-adventure base or any Scouting America entity for operating, capital or endowment.
 These gifts may be in the form of cash, securities, land, five-year pledges, or other property suitable for a council endowment fund or easily converted to cash.
 There are four levels of recognition in the Second Century Society: $25,000+, $100,000+, $500,000+ and $1,000,000+.
-Donors above $100,000 receive special recognition and opportunities provided by the BSA Foundation.
+Donors above $100,000 receive special recognition and opportunities provided by the Scouting America Foundation.

 Download Second Century Society Application